-Method for predicting the likelihoods of a set of samples with respect to a mutagenetic trees mixture model
+Method for predicting the likelihoods of a set of samples with respect to a mutagenetic trees mixture model model An RtreemixModel object specifying the probabilistic framework in which the likelihoods of the genetic patterns are computed.

 This function predicts the (log, weighted) likelihoods of the samples in a given dataset according to a given mutagenetic trees mixture model.
 The dataset and the model have to be specified.